deasatko/CFG-Assignments/README.md

 ## Past Projects 📚
 ![CFGProject](resources/image-3.png)

-The project consisted in using Python to do basic data analysis on a spreadsheet.
-A base csv file was shared containing fake sales data which has been used for analysis and finally creating a barplot to show the changes in sales each month of 2018.
+The project involved using Python for basic data analysis on a spreadsheet.
+We were provided with a base CSV file containing mock sales data, which we analysed to track changes.
+Ultimately, we created a bar plot to visualise the monthly sales trends for the year 2018.

 *For more information please visit:* [Link](https://github.com/deasatko/CFG)